 The overview of Phase Two and governance costs is given in the following chart.
 Three years of operation have been shown; although the costs have assumed that the service provision contracts will continue for a further two years at the same annual cost.
 It is also assumed that system renewal and updating for the computer services will mean that their annual charge will not change significantly in the following years.

-The cost of all the Phase Two project work is about €950K.
+The cost of all the Phase Two project work is about €950K in round terms.
 Approximately one third of this are costs associated with RU/IM activities and the rest is retail activities.

 Source of funds for service capital expenditure – assumed to be the service provider to avoid a capex call.